Optimize · v1.0 NEW VERTICAL

 Optimal, Routific, Wise Systems are routing tools.
 HiveLogistics is a routing tool with a receipt.

-We don't claim to out-solve cuOpt — we use it.
-What none of the incumbents do is co-sign their output so it survives a regulator, an insurer, or a litigator.
+We don't claim to out-solve cuOpt.
+We use it.
+What none of the incumbents do is co-sign their output so it holds up to a regulator, an insurer, or a litigator.

 Capability HiveLogistics Optimal Routific Wise Systems